This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Common symptoms include the following:

-- Sleep paralysis: You are unable to move or speak when you fall asleep or first wake up.
+- Not being able to move or speak when you fall asleep or first wake up (sleep paralysis)

-- You symptoms interfere with your daily activities.
+- Your symptoms interfere with your daily activities.

 - You are not able to sleep well at night, even with treatment.

 - You have questions or concerns about your condition or care.

 - Medicines may help keep you awake during the day or help decrease your symptoms.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.